nasa-gibs/gibs-api-docs/docs/contact-us.md

 # Contact Us

-Contact us at [support@earthdata.nasa.gov](mailto:support@earthdata.nasa.gov?subject=GIBS API Questions) if you have any suggestions or questions.
+Contact us at [earthdata-support@nasa.gov](mailto:earthdata-support@nasa.gov?subject=GIBS API Questions) if you have any suggestions or questions.

 Be sure to refer to the [Data Use Policy and Acknowledgements](..#data-use-policy-and-acknowledgements) when utilizing GIBS imagery services.